mcci-catena/arduino-lorawan/README.md

 ```

 ## Release History

+- V0.4.0 adds preliminary machineQ support, continuous integration for SAMD and STM32 L0, better PlatformIO support, improved as923jp support, and fixes a defect in the receive-message API.

 - V0.3.4 adds a few simple compile tests, improves the library name in `library.properties`, and further improves documentation.